Steven-Zhang98/learning_note/DataStructuresAndAlgorithms/DS_000_data_structure.md

 opposite:
 by:
 ---
-The data structure is a structure for computers to store and operate data.
+The data structure is a structure to store fundamental data types.
+All the data structures are made of arrays and linked lists.

-The key to learning data structure is to ask.

-- What data types are stored in this data structure?
-- What is the structure of these data?
-- How to manipulate this data?

 ## The basic function of data structure
 CRUD